Updated on 8 May, 2021

 How RateCity works out the Gold Award

-RateCity’s Real Time Ratings™ gives every home loan in our database a score out of five, based on factors such as rate, fees, features, and flexibility.
+The awards are based on our market-leading Real Time Ratings™ system which gives every mortgage in our database a score out of five, based on cost and flexibility.

 How will Real Time Ratings help me find a new home loan?